blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

         ![An image that depicts Azure Site Recovery settings.](images/hands-on-lab/2019-03-25-23-53-54.png "ASR replicate source settings")

 7. On the select virtual machines blade, select the **CloudShopWeb** virtual machine for replication.
 We will only use Azure Site Recovery to protect the web servers.
-Click the **OK** button.
+Select the **OK** button.

     ![CloudShopWeb is highlighted in the select virtual machines window.](images/hands-on-lab/2019-03-26-00-02-35.png "Select virtual machines")

 8. On the Configure settings blade, set the Target location to the location of your CloudShop2 resource group.

-9. Click on the **Customize** link.
+9. Select on the **Customize** link.

     ![The configure settings dialogue with the Customize button highlighted.](images/hands-on-lab/2019-03-26-03-26-07.png "Configure settings dialogue")